mirrorz-org/mirrorz/README.md

 For Third party providing an url to a mirrorz json file, it may also contribute their `mirrorz.json` generating scripts in the directory `scripts`.

+Big changes by Third party should be made through PR like adding a new parser/generating script.
+Small changes like changing content in `site.json` or generating scripts can be done by pushing to master.

 ### Frontend

 One may use